v1ggs/gulp-website-builder/README.md

    const gwsb = require("./gulp-wsb");
    ```

-4. Set \*.run task as default, like:
+4. Set `run` task as default, like:

    ```javascript
    exports.default = gwsb.run;
    ```

+That's all.
 Now just navigate in your console to your project folder and type 'gulp'.
+On every config change the gulp process will restart and apply the new config.

 If you rename the `gulp-wsb` folder, just replace it in `gulpfile.js`, that's all.
-Use provided gulpfile.js as an example.
+Use provided `gulpfile.js` as an example.
 All found modules are imported automatically.

 Each module has a README with usage information.